Missed reporting foreign assets on your ITR?

 1. Income received outside India but subsequently sent to India subsequently, does not amount to receiving income in India.
 1st receipt is important for consideration;

-2. A person of Indian origin is defined as someone who, either himself, one of his parents, or of his grandparents were born in Undivided India.
+2. A person of Indian origin is defined as someone who was born in Undivided India, either himself, one of his parents, or one of his grandparents.

 Conclusion: